sjvermeu/sjvermeu.github.io/content/2021/08/component-view-of-infrastructure.md

 benefits of having these services available 'at distance' (remote access to the emulation environments) as well as first steps in virtualization.
-You can state that this emulation is something the user can do on their own laptops, but that in enterprise environments this is done with either cloud services or on the enterprise servers, as that facilitates collaboration with team members, and simplifies managing these assets when the teams get larger or smaller.
+You can state that this emulation is something the user can do on their laptops, but that in enterprise environments this is done with either cloud services or on the enterprise servers, as that facilitates collaboration with team members, and simplifies managing these assets when the teams get larger or smaller.
 And these servers, well, they too are virtualized for